-- 2.7 percent: Cards and contactless payments you accept in-person using the PayPal Here app and a card reader, regardless of what kind of credit or debit card your customer uses, including mobile wallets like Apple Pay, Google Pay, and Samsung Pay
+- 2.7% of each transaction for credit cards, debit cards and contactless payments you accept in-person using the PayPal Here app and a card reader.
+The rate is the same, no matter what type of credit or debit card your customer uses – including mobile wallets like Apple Pay, Google Pay and Samsung Pay.

-- 3.1 percent plus 30 cents per transactions: Cards you accept using PayPal's virtual terminal, such as payments you accept over the phone, by fax or by mail
+- 3.1% + $0.30 of each transaction for the Visa, Mastercard and Discover payment cards you accept using PayPal's virtual terminal (such as payments you accept over the phone, by fax or by mail).

-- 3.5 percent: American Express cards you accept using PayPal's virtual terminal, PayPal Payments Advanced or PayPal Payments Pro
+- 3.5% of each transaction for the American Express cards you accept using PayPal's virtual terminal, PayPal Payments Advanced or PayPal Payments Pro.

 - No application fee or setup fee